H.264 Codec – The Definite Guide to Advanced Video Coding (AVC)

 While there are a wide variety of possible codecs that can be used, it’s essential to find one that offers better image quality or a lower compressed bitrate for better streaming results.
 Thanks to the H.264 codec, you can have both of these benefits in one standardized, widely accepted format.

-Let’s explore a little more about what the H.264 codec is, why it’s considered the gold standard in streaming, how it works with video encoders, and how it works with RTMP and other streaming protocols:
+Let’s explore a little more about what the H.264 codec is, why it’s considered the gold standard in live streaming, how it works with video encoders, and how it works with RTMP and other streaming protocols.

 Table of Contents